Cost cuts help Xstrata beat profit expectations

-LONDON Anglo-Swiss miner Xstrata XTA.L, in the throes of a $26 billion takeover bid, posted a smaller-than-expected 31 percent drop in first-half profit as cost cuts helped cushion the impact of weaker prices and reduced copper production.
+LONDON Miner Xstrata XTA.L posted a smaller-than-expected drop in first-half profit as it cut costs to cushion the impact of weaker markets, overcoming what it said was a risk of distraction from trader Glencore's (GLEN.L) $26 billion takeover bid.

+The Anglo-Swiss miner, one of the world's largest producers of thermal coal and copper, was hit along with its peers by falling commodity markets against a backdrop of stubbornly high wages and inflation, although it was partly shielded from tumbling thermal coal prices by higher-priced contracts.

-The miner felt the pain of market turbulence, though, as it took a $514 million hit to write down the value of its almost 25 percent stake in platinum miner Lonmin (LMI.L) - battered along with the rest of the South African-focused sector by rising costs, weak demand and stoppages.
+The miner did feel the pain of market turbulence, taking a $514 million hit to write down the value of its almost 25 percent stake in South African miner Lonmin (LMI.L) as the platinum sector suffers from a lethal cocktail of squeezed margins and increasingly militant unions.

-Analysts see Xstrata's ability to control the cost of producing a metric ton of copper or coal as key to its prospects, as the industry battles stubbornly high wages and energy prices.

-Xstrata is known for its tight rein on spending, having cut costs at every reporting period since its listing.
+The miner has grown by turning around underperforming assets and has cut costs at every reporting period since its listing.
 It said on Tuesday it had lowered unit costs in real terms by $105 million, a drop led by its energy-consuming nickel and zinc arms.
-Over the year, it plans $390 million of cost savings.
+Over the year, that will add up to $390 million.

-The miner did not escape mining inflation battering greenfield projects, reporting a further 7 percent increase in the cost of its Las Bambas copper project in Peru, now expected to be $5.2 billion.
-That is 23 percent more than original estimates two years ago.

-But it cut back 2012 spending by $1 billion as it juggles a bumper capital expenditure program and an uncertain market outlook.
+It also cut back planned 2012 spending by $1 billion to $7.2 billion - a peak for Xstrata - as it juggles a bumper capital expenditure program and an uncertain market outlook.
+Much of that, though, was prompted by permitting delays at its Las Bambas project in Peru, as the company pushed back construction.
+Commissioning remains on track for 2014.

-It said construction at Las Bambas - though not delivery - had been pushed back, in part due to permitting hitches.

-It also held back early stage work at projects it has not yet approved, including El Pachon in Argentina.
+It also held back early stage work at projects it has not yet approved, including El Pachon and Agua Rica in Argentina.

+Mining inflation also lifted the cost of Las Bambas to $5.2 billion, now 23 percent more than original estimates.

 DEAL OR NO DEAL?

-CEO Mick Davis declined to comment on the potential outcome of the Glencore takeover ahead of a shareholder vote scheduled for September 7, but said Xstrata would not suffer if it was left as a standalone firm with two major investors - Glencore and Qatar.

-"We are well positioned for a company which joins with Glencore to create a really great mining company.
-And if that doesn't happen, we are well positioned as Xstrata standalone to continue to grow value for our shareholders," Davis said.
+"There are some negatives, it is not all great guns... but offsetting that, a good performance in terms of costs and an underlying operating performance that was slightly better than people expected," said analyst Alison Turner at Panmure Gordon.

+"I wouldn't think that these results would do anything to change the view of Glencore or indeed the Qataris, except to reinforce the Xstrata proposition as it stands."

-Earnings before interest, tax, depreciation and amortization (EBITDA) for the first six months of 2012 totaled just over $4 billion, down by almost a third on last year's number but above a consensus forecast of $3.87 billion.
+Xstrata's earnings before interest, tax, depreciation and amortization (EBITDA) for the first six months of 2012 totaled just over $4 billion, down by almost a third.

 Operating profit dropped 42 percent to $2.45 billion.